x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 ANS:
-Cloth is an example of a system you could model with mass spring simulations; for the model, you would have to incorporate structural, shear, and bend springs and take into consideration that most cloth is not very elastic (Author Unknown, Date       Unknown).
-To construct the model, cloth should be model as a triangle mesh of      particles, with the aforementioned spring forces formulated per triangle and in
+Cloth is an example of a system you could model with
+mass spring simulations; for the model, you would have
+to incorporate structural, shear, and bend springs and
+take into consideration that most cloth is not very
+elastic (Author Unknown, Date Unknown).
+To construct
+the model, cloth should be model as a triangle mesh
+of particles, with the aforementioned spring forces
+formulated per triangle and in edge-adjacent triangles;
-edge-adjacent triangles; additionally, an advanced technique called "flypapering" is utilized to give particles more freedom and thus realism (Baraff et. al, 2003).
-Also, models involving cloth will usually utilize the Euler method.
-(Baraff et. al, 2003)
+additionally, an advanced technique called "flypapering"
+is utilized to give particles more freedom and
+thus realism (Baraff et. al, 2003).
+Also, models
+involving cloth will usually utilize the
+Euler method (Baraff et. al, 2003).
 ~~~

 4.Does the jello behave realistically?
 What integration method did you choose